-Utilization > Overview can help you answer the question of how well your results stack up against your goals, how well you're planning to reach those goals and how well you're executing on plans.
-Take a look at this section to learn more!
+The report can help answer the question of how well your results stack up against your goals, how well you're planning to reach those goals and how well you're executing on plans.

 What is Utilization, and why does it matter?

-We've got a great article here that explains what we mean by Utilization, by contrasting it to things like Capacity and Availability, but broadly speaking, Utilization is about how well you are performing against a specified goal (Target Utilization).
-How well are your workers hours People's out?
+This in-depth article explains what we mean by Utilization, by contrasting it to things like Capacity and Availability.
+Broadly speaking, Utilization is how well you are performing against a specified goal (Target Utilization).
+How well are your People's hours planned out?
 How often are People successfully executing against those Plans?
 This is what Utilization tells you.

-What Utilization > Overview Report can tell you
+What the Utilization > Overview Report can tell you

-The Utilization > Overview (formerly Utilization > Advanced) report allows you to monitor Utilization variances between the Targets you're setting, the Plans that you're making, and the Actuals that are being realized.
+The Utilization > Overview Report allows you to monitor Utilization variances between the Targets you're setting, the Plans that you're making, and the Actuals that are being realized.
 It's going to help you answer three big questions: